Nick-Sigua/Election_Analytics_Sigua/Sixth_Blog_Turnout.md

 # Turnout in Popular Vote Predictions
 ## Oct 15, 2020

-Campaigns have used a myriad of stradegies to mobilize their base and increase turnout throughout past presidential elections(source?).

-But how can turnout help predict popular vote shares for candidates?
-In this blog, I will seek to answer questions.
+Campaigns have employed a myriad of stradegies to mobilize their base and increase voter turnout throughout past presidential elections (source?).
+This begs the question: how can turnout help predict a candidate's popular vote share?
+In this blog, I will seek to answer such question.
 I will first consider trends in turnout as a percentage for the voting-eligible population, both for the presidential and midterm elections.
 I will then incorporate this turnout variable in a linear regression model, stratified by party affiliation, and compare it to models from previous weeks.
-Finally, I will use the new model to predict the 2020 election, considering several turnout scenarios.
+Finally, I will use this new model to predict the 2020 election, considering several turnout scenarios.

 **Turnout Trends in the United States**